Tuesday, 22 August 2017

 21st August 2017.

-This scheduled walk of “The Arcot Nawabs Trail at Triplicane” kick-started on 20th Aug 2017, after a delay of 20 minutes around 06.20 hrs, from Madras University entrance on Walajah Road.
+This scheduled walk of “The Arcot Nawabs Trail at Triplicane” kick-started on 20th Aug 2017, after a delay of 20 minutes around 06.20 hrs, from the Madras University entrance on Walajah Road.
 This walk is a part of Madras Day celebrations.
 Registered for this walk well in advance.
-Since all the gates except one, of the PWD offices are closed, reached the back side of the Khalsa Mahal through a small passage.
+Since all the gates except one of the PWD offices are closed, reached the back side of the Khalsa Mahal through a small passage.
 Mr. Anwar gifted us a small bottle of “ather”, a perfume extracted from natural flowers, which is normally used by Muslims before going to the Mosque and functions.
 Then he started explaining the details of the Kalsa Mahal and Humayun Mahal.
 The story of the Nawab’s Chepauk Palace goes like this…

-The present Chepauk Palace consists of two blocks namely Khalas Mahal, which was built in the mid-1760s with minaret entrances on the west and south, and Humayun Mahal with a single-story.
+The present Chepauk Palace consists of two blocks, namely Khalas Mahal, which was built in the mid-1760s with minaret entrances on the west and south, and Humayun Mahal with a single story.
 It was believed that the Khalas Mahal was designed by Paul Benfield.
 In the meantime, the Khalas Mahal was taken over by the British for the debt of Wallajah.
 Robert Chisholm made alterations in both blocks and converted them into offices for the Revenue Board of Governor Lord Napier.
-The original single-story Humayun Mahal was added with a madras terrace first floor.
+The original single-story Humayun Mahal was added with a madras terrace on the first floor.
 Both blocks are interconnected with a 75 feet tall domed and minaret square tower called Records Tower in 1870 CE, by Robert Chisholm.

 LOCATION: CLICK HERE

-Khalas Mahal an old Photo – Courtesy: The Hindu & Mr Muthiah
+Khalas Mahal, an old Photo – Courtesy: The Hindu & Mr Muthiah

 No comments: